-- Central renaissance-style building
+- Renaissance-style building

 - Next to the famous golden Strauss statue